docker-archive/classicswarm/docs/install-w-machine.md

 6. Run a Swarm container as an agent on `agent2`.
 For example:

-        $ docker run -d swarm join --addr=192.168.99.103:2375 token://0ac50ef75c9739f5bfeeaf00503d4e6e
+        $ docker run -d swarm join --addr=192.168.99.103:2376 token://0ac50ef75c9739f5bfeeaf00503d4e6e

 ## Manage your Swarm

 Here, you connect to the cluster and review information about the Swarm manager and nodes.
-You tell the Swarm run a container and check which node did the work.
+You tell the Swarm to run a container and check which node did the work.

-1. Connect the Docker Client to the Swarm.
+1. Connect the Docker Client to the Swarm by updating the `DOCKER_HOST` environment variable.

-        $ eval $(docker-machine env swarm)
+        $ DOCKER_HOST=<manager_ip>:<your_selected_port>

+    For the current example, the `manager` has IP address `192.168.99.100` and we selected port 3376 for the Swarm manager.

+        $ DOCKER_HOST=192.168.99.100:3376

     Because Docker Swarm uses the standard Docker API, you can connect to it using  Docker Client and other tools such as Docker Compose, Dokku, Jenkins, and Krane, among others.

 2. Get information about the Swarm.